mvac7/SDCC_AY38910BF_Lib/README.md

 It does not use the BIOS so it can be used to program for ROMs, MSX BASIC or MSX-DOS environments.

-It incorporates the SOUND function with the same behavior as the command included in MSX BASIC, as well as specific functions to modify the different sound parameters of the AY.
+PSG_AY38910BF includes the SOUND function with the same behavior as the command included in MSX BASIC, while PSG_AY38910BF_eXtended contains specific functions to modify the different sound parameters of the AY.

 Security control of the I/O port enable bits in the Mixer register.
 On some MSX computers that incorporate an AY-3-8910, they may be damaged if incorrect activation values ​​are written.